MarxManHOLO/Hololang-v0.0.0-test-with-errors-/README.md

+This reporstity is have errors, because its test reporstity and this demo.

 HOLOlang is basic and easy language.
 It is 1.5x ~ 3.5x faster than Python and can be learned and coded as easily and simply as Python.
 It can be used in the following areas:
 1) Game development
 2) Scripting